-(F) Usage is the total Megawatt-hours (MWh) each Locomotive was Operated in California for the applicable Calendar Year.

-Locomotives that are equipped with a MWh meter shall determine usage by taking the reading of the MWh meter from December 31 of the Calendar Year and subtracting it from the MWh meter reading on January 1 of the Calendar Year.
-If the MWh meter needed to be replaced or reset for maintenance purposes, the old MWh reading shall then be added to the total reading from the new MWh meter to determine the current MWh for that Calendar Year.
-A properly functioning Locomotive MWh meter shall not be removed, tampered with, disabled, or turned off except for maintenance.

-Locomotives that are not equipped with a MWh meter shall either install a MWh meter or, if they have operated 100 percent in California for the year being reported, use Table 2 and the following formula for the purpose of converting annual fuel usage to MWh:
+California for the applicable Calendar Year.
+Usage shall be determined by taking the reading of the MWh meter from December 31 of the Calendar Year and subtracting it from the MWh meter reading on January 1 of the same Calendar Year.
+If the MWh meter was replaced or reset for maintenance purposes, the old MWh reading shall then be added to the total reading from the new MWh meter to determine the current MWh for that Calendar Year.
+Locomotives that are not equipped with a functional MWh meter shall use Table 1 and the following formula for the purpose of converting annual fuel consumption to MWh:

-Table 2: Fuel Usage Conversion Table
+Table 1: Fuel Consumption Conversion Table